gohugoio/hugoDocs/content/en/methods/page/Rotate.md

 {{< new-in 0.153.0 />}}

-The `Rotate` method on a `Page` object returns a collection of all pages sharing the same identity across the specified [dimension](g), including the current page, sorted by the dimension's weight.
+The `Rotate` method on a `Page` object returns a collection of pages that vary along the specified [dimension](g), while holding the other dimensions constant.
+The result includes the current page and is sorted by the dimension's weight.
+For example, rotating along `language` returns all language variants that share the current page's version and role.

 The `DIMENSION` argument must be one of `language`, `version`, or `role`.